juanpedromoreno/scala-android-multimodule/README.md

 scala-android-multimodule
 =========================

-This is a proof of concept about a simple Android App with Scala, SBT and several modules
+This is a proof of concept about a simple Android App with Scala configured as SBT multi-module project